bfetler/project_management/README.md

 + Lean
 + XP or Extreme Programming

-There are many resources available for details of each of these.
+There are many resources available for details of these online.
 Shared features include:
 + Small flexible teams.
-+ Interaction with customer representatives.
 + Iterative product cycles, with a working product at end of each cycle.
 + Several iterations to achieve a viable product.
++ Interaction with customer representatives.
 + Short meetings to resolve issues.
-+ Review feature backlog, priorities, scope.
++ Review of features, bugs, priorities and scope.

-Regardless of which project management style you use, there are several common features and tools.
+Regardless of which project management style you use, there are several common methods used in practice to implement them.

 ### Essential Features of Project Management